List of Downton Abbey characters: Tom Branson

 Tom Branson was supposed to appear in only three episodes of the first series, and Branson was originally Yorkshire-born.
 Moreover, actor Leech wanted to audition for Thomas Barrow, but chose Branson.
 Leech's audition for the role convinced Julian Fellowes to expand his role and to transform Branson into an Irishman.
 Leech at first tried to develop a Yorkshire accent in an effort to prevent his character from becoming an Irish stereotype, but when he was persuaded that Tom would not become such, he used his native Irish accent.

 Tom Branson plays a major role in the first feature film, saving King George V's life and courting Lucy Smith (played by Tuppence Middleton), who is the daughter of Lady Maud Bagshaw, lady-in-waiting to Queen Mary and a cousin of the Crawleys.

 In the second feature film, Tom weds Lucy Smith.
 He, Lucy and members of the Crawley family travel to the south of France, after discovering that the Dowager Countess was gifted a villa there, and arranges for her great-granddaughter, Tom's daughter Sybbie Branson, to inherit it.
 Tom and Lucy later have a child of their own, a girl, whom they name Violet, in honour of her great-grandmother.

 In the third film, Tom is shown to living apart from the family.
-He discovers Gus Sambrook's embezzlement of Harold Levinson's wealth & warns the Crawleys from giving any credence to Sambrook's plans of investing into the fortunes of the earldom.
-He also makes Robert agree to relinquish control of the estate to Mary.
+He discovers Gus Sambrook's embezzlement of Harold Levinson's wealth from one of his American contacts while visiting the Royal Ascot and warns the Crawleys from giving any credence to Sambrook's plans of investing the fortunes of the earldom.
+Tom offers the money obtained from winding up the car shop to Robert to compensate for Levinson's financial losses.
+He also convinces Robert to relinquish control of the estate to Mary.